 Enterprise Ireland will provide grant funding for 50% of the eligible project costs up to a maximum of €100,000 (€50,000 grant).

-All projects supported under the Climate Planning Fund for Business must comply with the ‘Do no significant harm’ Technical Guidance from the European Commission (2021/C58/01).
-Specifically:
+All projects supported under the Climate Planning Fund for Business must comply with relevant EU and national environmental legislation and in particular with the ‘Do no significant harm’ Technical Guidance (2021/C58/01).

 What are the call close dates?